 Uses radiation to treat patients with cancer.
 Develops an individual treatment plan based on the patient's medical history, physical examination, review of laboratory tests, X-ray studies, and biopsies.
 Works with medical radiation physicists and dosimetrists to calculate and deliver the exact dose of radiation to the cancer tissue.
 Requires a degree in medicine from an accredited school and is licensed to practice.
-May require at least 2-4 years of radiation therapy experience.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-A wide degree of creativity and latitude is expected.
 May report to a medical director.
+Years of experience may be unspecified.
+Certification and/or licensing in the position's specialty is the main requirement.